ColeRutledge/taskapi/.github/README.md

 ### Usage:

 <p style="margin: 3%">I have prepared a docker-compose file, so after cloning, you should only need to setup a few environment variables.
-The Pydantic <b>Settings</b> schema in app.config provides valid defaults for all of these, so it should run regardless, but the required environment variables are: </p>
+The Pydantic <b>Settings</b> schema in app.config provides valid defaults for all of these, so it should run regardless, but the required environment variables in a .env file are: </p>

 ```bash
 APP_NAME="asana_fastapi"